saeed51100/machine-learning/forex-prediction/classification/readme.txt

 * A PREDICTION section that:

-	- Prepares the 60-candle input (scaling/feature selection) from df_model using given_time.
+	- Prepares the 60-candle input from df ( not from df_model ) using given_time.
 	- Runs the model to predict probabilities and classes for the next 10 hours.
-	- Produces predicted_df as the last line of code. predicted_df must contain DATETIME (10 rows), 		forecast_class, and optionally prob_0, prob_1, prob_2.
+	- Produces predicted_df as the last line of code. predicted_df must contain DATETIME (10 rows),

-* Keep training/architecture choices, class-imbalance handling, and evaluation considerations sensible and commented.
+	- forecast_class, and optionally prob_0, prob_1, prob_2.